 - Start with a color palette.
 Colors will affect the furniture you’re going to collect, so save pics of colors that you like.

 - Determine what larger furniture you want to put into the room.
 Take measurements of your space to ensure the pieces you love will fit.

 - Next, work on the smaller accents and decorations.

-Use April’s suggestions or an online color wheel for pairing colors together that complement each other and don’t clash.
+Use April’s suggestions or an online color wheel to pair colors together that complement each other without clashing.